z390development/z390/Doc/readme.txt

     http://java.sun.com/j2se/
 4. Remove old versions of J2SE runtime such as 1.4.2 etc.
 5. Double click on the z390 desktop icon to start z390 GUI
     a.
-Enter the command “ASMLG DEMO\DEMO” to run demo
+Enter the command “ASMLG demo\DEMO” to run demo
     b.
 Scroll the output log to see output of each step
     c.
 Use file menu edit selection to view generated ASCII source files:
         1)  DEMO.MLC – source macro assembler demo for WTO ‘hello world’